x7c1/Linen/README.md

  * wheat-modern
    * Scala library which provides, for instance, some decorators to hide redundant Java API.
  * wheat-ancient
-   * Java library called by Java projects like `linen-glue`.
+   * Java library dependent on Android SDK and Scala codes using it.
  * wheat-macros

 ## Tips